evocellnet/ptmAge/README.md

 ## Authorship ##

 This project was developed by Romain Studer.
-David Ochoa just prepared the Makefile to automate it.
+David Ochoa just prepared organized the scripts in a common project and wrote the Makefile to automate the process.